 Don’t forget the DIY child’s size chef hat and these delicious homemade donut recipes!

-First we cut out our felt circles.
-You may use our template if you like.
+First, we cut out our felt circles.
+You may use our free donut printable template if you like.

-Sew the frosting to one of the doughnut pieces.
+Second, sew the frosting to one of the donut pieces.
+You’ll find that sewing felt is quite easy.

 My son then sewed “sprinkles” all over the “frosting” with embroidery thread.

 With right sides together, sew donut pieces together, leaving an opening for turning

 Stitch completely around the center of the donut.
 We found this easiest to do on the sewing machine.
 Stay as close to the edge as possible, catching the top and bottom layers.